puppetlabs/puppet-specifications/language/types_values_variables.md

 Would set `$y` and `$z` to the result of calling the function `new` to create two `Timestamp` objects (the time "now"), i.e. one slightly after the other.

-#### Use of Deferred values in Resources
+#### Limitations

-Deferred values can be used in resources but requires the use of "rich-data" to make them serialize in a catalog.
+* Deferred values can be used in resources but requires the use of "rich-data=true" setting to make them serialize in a catalog.
-It is not allowed to use a Deferred value as the title of a resource.
+* It is not allowed to use a `Deferred` value as the title of a resource.
+* Functions called by `Deferred` should be written in Ruby and use the 4.x function API.

 ### Object Type, TypeSet